mariorch22/marioraach.de/README.md

 Open [http://localhost:3000](http://localhost:3000) to view the website.

-## 🌐 Internationalization
+## Internationalization

 The website supports German (DE) and English (EN) with the following features:

 - Automatic locale detection
 - URL-based locale switching (`/de/`, `/en/`)
-- SEO-friendly URLs with locale prefixes
+- SEO-friendly URLs with locale prefixes and canonical tags
-- Structured data in multiple languages
+- Alternate language links for improved SEO

 ### Adding New Languages